Otira Tunnel: Modern operation

-Because of the increasing age of the electric plant and the availability of upgraded DX class diesel locomotives, the electrification was decommissioned in July 1997 and the equipment removed.
-This marked the end of electrification in the South Island.
+Because the tunnel was only designed for electrified locomotives, ventilation of engine fumes for KiwiRail's modern diesel locomotives is a problem.
 To overcome the fume problem, a combination of a door and fans are used, similar to that used in the Cascade Tunnel in the United States of America, which was also once electrified.
-After a train enters the tunnel from the Otira end the door closes off the entrance, and a large fan extracts the fumes behind the train.
+After a train enters the tunnel from the Otira end, an air-lock door closes off the entrance, and a large fan extracts the fumes behind the train.
 Once the fumes have been extracted, the door is reopened.
-Because of the fumes, the TranzAlpine's observation cars are closed for the trip through the tunnel.
+Because of the fumes, the TranzAlpine's observation cars are closed for the trip through the tunnel, and passenger journeys are restricted to only AK class carriages.
+In 2013 the Rail and Maritime Transport Union recommended re-electrifying the tunnel to reduce the risk that fumes pose to KiwiRail staff.